California Advancing and Innovating Medi-Cal

 - Improve quality outcomes and drive delivery system transformation through value-based initiatives, modernization of systems and payment reform.

-to DHCS' stakeholder email service to receive CalAIM updates.
-For any other comments, questions, or concerns, please contact CalAIM@dhcs.ca.gov
+Please subscribe to DHCS' stakeholder email service to receive CalAIM updates and information about upcoming stakeholder meetings.
+For other comments, questions, or concerns, please contact CalAIM@dhcs.ca.gov.

 Effective January 1, 2021, DHCS will carve in long-term care and coverage of transplants to become the responsibility of all Medi-Cal managed care plan model types, and will carve out the Multipurpose Senior Services Program (MSSP) benefit from the Coordinated Care Initiative (including managed long-term services and supports requiring Medi-Cal managed care plans and Cal MediConnect plans) in all seven counties of operation.

-Additional details pertaining to this announcement can be found in this memo.
+Additional details pertaining to this announcement can be found in this September 3, 2019 memo

 The workgroup application period closed on September 27, 2019 and DHCS notified applicants of their membership status on October 18th.
-Group size was limited to ensure a productive discussion environment, but the public is welcome to participate and provider feedback by:
+Group size was limited to ensure a productive discussion environment, but the public is welcome to participate and provider feedback.
+Below is more information on the five CalAIM stakeholder workgroups.